Chinese herbs are just sticks, leaves and a bit of dirt thrown into water right? Kinda like a toddler makes in the mud! How is that healthy?

 That’s a lot of things that can cause disease in the body!

-Do you mean what is used as Chinese herbs?
+Do you mean what substances are used as Chinese herbs?
 Like this?

 Are these items I would commonly recognise?